-Since its establishment, Ericsson Response has played a leading role in the UN Emergency Telecommunications Cluster (ETC), a global network of organizations that work together to provide shared communications services in humanitarian emergencies.
-Our humanitarian partners include the World Food Programme, the UN Office for Coordination of Humanitarian Affairs, the International Rescue Committee, UNICEF, the Swedish Civil Contingencies Agency, and Save the Children.
+For 20 years, Ericsson Response has played a leading role in the UN Emergency Telecommunications Cluster (ETC), a global network of organizations that work together to provide shared communications services in humanitarian emergencies.
+Our partners include the World Food Programme, the UN Office for Coordination of Humanitarian Affairs, UNICEF, the Swedish Civil Contingencies Agency MSB, and Save the Children.

 The key role of Ericsson Response is to install and maintain temporary internet connectivity until local services have sufficiently recovered or until increased capacity is no longer needed.